CURENT/dime/docs/source/index.rst

     API Reference
     ^^^^^^^^

-    The usage provide instructions on how to use AGVis to its various features, including Configuration, MultiLayer, and Independent Data Reader.
+    The usages provide instructions on how to use AGVis to its various features, including Configuration, MultiLayer, and Independent Data Reader.

     Although the API calls you will be making for each DiME client are fundamentally the same,